-Firstly, all the PortfolioMetrix portfolios, including the riskiest, fell less than the FTSE 100.
+Firstly, all the PortfolioMetrix portfolios, including the riskiest, fell less than UK Equity.
 This is a key benefit of diversification – the ability to limit extreme losses and decrease risk overall.

 Secondly, falls were limited particularly well in lower risk portfolios (the portfolios clients most sensitive to losses would hold).
 This consistency is another key benefit of the asset allocation process.